oracle/graal/wasm/README.md

 ## Running the tests

+The `build` command will also create the `wasm-tests.jar`, which contains the main test cases.
 After building GraalWasm, the tests can be run as follows:

 1. Download the binary of the [WebAssembly binary toolkit](https://github.com/WebAssembly/wabt).